What to do in 10 Days in Belize with Kids - Family Itinerary for Belize

 Day 7

-Today we are transfering from Sweet Songs Jungle Lodge on the West border of Belize to Hopkins Bay Resort on the East Coast of Belize.
+Today we are transferring from Sweet Songs Jungle Lodge on the West border of Belize to Hopkins Bay Resort on the East Coast of Belize.

 This morning will start with a hearty breakfast at the Tree House Bar and Restaurant followed by a pool swim.
 Since it was early, we had the entire pool to ourselves.